drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Downloading Software

 Only running programs from the App Store or that are [Notarized](https://support.apple.com/guide/security/app-code-signing-process-sec3ad8e6e53/web) by Apple will help mitigate malware.
-The notarization process ensures that the software is made by the real developers and that it hasn't been tampered with between the developers and your computer.
+Apple performs an automated scan on notarized apps for malware.
 App Store apps undergo a [review](https://developer.apple.com/app-store/review/guidelines/) process to catch malware.
-Apple performs an automated scan on notarized apps for malware.

 Otherwise, get programs from trusted sources like directly from the developer's website or GitHub.
 Always make sure that your browser/terminal is using HTTPS when downloading any program.